 This course explores philosophical controversies concerning knowledge and skepticism: What is truth?
 What is it for a belief to be justified?
 Do we know anything?
-Does knowledge represent objective reality of merely a culturally constructed conception of reality?
+Does knowledge represent objective reality or merely a culturally constructed conception of reality?
 Traditional and current answers to these and related questions are scrutinized.
+(4-0)

-PHIL 297RS TibetanBuddhism: Philosophy and Situation 6
+PHIL 297RS

+Tibetan Buddhism: Philosophy/Situation 6

 This course is designed to investigate the history, cosmology and politics of Tibetan Buddhism through reading, discussions and the experience of visiting sites of significance to these issues.
-It presents Tibetan Buddhism as a metaphysical system through which a cultural/ethnic group see and live the world in exile and in their historical homeland.
+It presents Tibetan Buddhism as a metaphysical system through which a cultural/ethnic group sees and lives in the world in exile and in their historical homeland.
 This course is the same as PS 297 and RS 297; credit will be given for only one of these courses.
 Consent of instructor.
 (0-15)